 Sri Lanka Packing List Item: Victoria Tourist Laptop-Camera Backpack

 Keep it light: Pack athletic and casual is the answer when you are wondering what clothes to pack for Sri Lanka.
-It is important to respect the local customs.
+It is important to respect local customs.
 Long sleeve and pants or shorts past the knees should be respected when heading out to temples or other sacred sites.
 This means you need to have something to cover your shoulders and legs above the knees.
+A long-sleeve shirt is also great for when you go on safari in places like Kaudulla National Park as you will be sitting in an open-top Jeep for hours on end as you search for elephants and wildlife.

 Sri Lanka Packing List Item: Light/Breathable Clothing